News

 AI Literacy: a new obligation for organizations

-“Skills, knowledge and understanding that enable providers, deployers and affected persons to make informed decisions regarding AI systems and to be aware of the opportunities and risks of AI, including potential harm.”
+The AI Act defines AI literacy as: “Skills, knowledge and understanding that enable providers, deployers and affected persons to make informed decisions regarding AI systems and to be aware of the opportunities and risks of AI, including potential harm.”

-In short, AI literacy means that both providers and users of AI systems must take measures to ensure a sufficient level of skills, knowledge, and understanding about AI.
-This involves raising awareness about the opportunities, risks, and ethical considerations of AI.
-The obligation applies to employees and other individuals who operate or use AI systems on behalf of your organization.
-Consideration must be given to their technical expertise, experience, education, training, and the context in which the systems are used—as well as the individuals affected by these systems.
+The obligation applies to employees and other individuals who operate or use AI systems on behalf of your organisation.
+Consideration must be given to their technical expertise, experience, education, training, and the context in which the systems are deployed, as well as to the individuals affected by these systems.

-The Four Steps to AI Literacy
+The four steps to AI literacy

 The Dutch Data Protection Authority (“AP”) emphasizes in its document "Getting Started with AI Literacy" that AI literacy is essential for strengthening society’s resilience in dealing with AI and algorithms.
 It is seen as a foundational element for the responsible use of AI.
 According to the AP, AI literacy ensures that individuals can use AI with both confidence and critical awareness.